Personal challenges

 Taking medication for schizophrenia will involve some lifestyle changes such as needing to attend more doctor and hospital appointments and watching out for any signs of side-effects.
 Patients may need to set themselves reminders to take their medicine.
 All of this may involve some changes in routine and the patient may need a little time to adjust.

-Patients may find it helpful to inform others close to them about their new treatment and the possible side-effects.
+Patients may find it helpful to inform others close to them about their treatment and the possible side-effects.

 It is important that patients remember to take their clozapine as instructed by the doctor and to contact their doctor if they think they might be experiencing any side-effects.